robodair/pydocstring/README.md

 Python package for autogenerating python docstrings

-The Idea is that this project can be wrapped by an editor extension to provide in-editor docstrings.
+The idea is that this project can be wrapped by an editor extension to provide in-editor docstrings.

 Development state: In progress, don't bother to attempt using it yet